What I wish someone had told me before my first class

 I was definitely concerned that my drawings would be rubbish before my first class.
 But of course, you’re not supposed to be great at something during the first class.
 That’s why the class is useful – because you improve!
 In other words, if you feel your drawings aren’t good, then you are exactly who the life drawing class is for.
 Life drawing classes don’t really involve too much judgement from your peers anyway.
 You don’t have to show your drawings to anyone except maybe the teacher if you don’t want to.

 Instead of worrying about where your drawing level is, you should only concern yourself with your trajectory.
 Whether you did well in the class depends on whether you learned something.
 As a beginner, you will learn and improve every time you observe a figure and every time you make marks on the page, so your trajectory is all good as long as you show up.
 It’s actually harder for the drawing experts to ensure their life drawing sessions are successful.
 Yes, they might do some great drawings, but if they didn’t learn much, it’s not a very successful class for them.
+We’ve created a guide for exactly this purpose, which you can download for free HERE.

 What to expect from the teacher?